peterkaptein/realtimeinteractionsPOC/README.md

     .openWebsocket('ws://localhost:2222')
     // Capture specific event
     .on("person:change",(message:WebSocketMessage)=>{
-        let person=message.body; // The object that was sent
         // Define object type
         const type={name:"Person", primaryKey:"personId"}
         // Update the data store and update the HTML.
-Input is a list of objects DataBinding.process(DataStore.get("myDatastore"), [person], type);
+Input is a list of objects,
+        // in this case message.body contains the person that was sent DataBinding.process(DataStore.get("myDatastore"), [message.body], type);
     })
 ```